Leadership Council of Afghanistan

+During the Taliban insurgency, a consensus-based decision model was used among members of the Quetta Shura.
+After the 2021 return to power of the Taliban, Supreme Leader Hibatullah Akhundzada centralized power and began to communicate mostly through his three deputies.
+In March 2023, Oxford Analytica reported that he had not convened the Leadership Council for several months, instead consulting the local Kandahar provincial council of clerics for advice.

 Powers and duties

 The council is the supreme governing body of the Taliban and the Government of the Islamic Emirate of Afghanistan.
 It functions under a consensus decision-making model, and is chaired by the supreme leader.
 The Leadership Council appoints the supreme leader in the event of a vacancy.
 Under the first supreme leader, Mullah Omar, the role of the council was purely advisory, but an agreement to rule by consensus was formed upon the contentious appointment of Akhtar Mansour as the second supreme leader.
 However, the supreme leader may still override or circumvent the council at any time—the consensus model is merely a convention.

-Current membership
+Current Shura (2021–present)

 There are approximately 30 members.
 The following bodies make up the Leadership Council: